openSUSE/cheetah/README.md

   * Piping commands together
   * 100% secure (shell expansion is impossible by design)
-  * Raises exceptions on errors (no more manual status code checks) but allows to specify which non-zero codes are still a success run
+  * Raises exceptions on errors (no more manual status code checks) but allows to specify which non-zero codes are not an error
   * Thread-safety
   * Allows overriding environment variables
   * Optional logging for easy debugging